odioski/FWCracker_v3/INSTALLER/README.md

 You'll need Python installed to run FWCracker.

-You can find it at *https://python.org*
+You can find it at *https://python.org*cd

-FWCracker was built with Python version 3.11.5
+FWCracker was built with Python 3.11